Full-sized numeric keypad makes entering PIN easy and quick.

 Level up on your USB P.P.E. and power your Coldcard or other low power USB devices from a standard 9-volt battery without any USB data concerns.
 Makes a great gift for the cypherpunk in your life.
 (5volts, 500mA max current)

-Interoperation between Bitcoin hardware wallets is now possible, thanks to BIP174 which introduces a binary file format that all hardware wallets can use.
+Interoperation between Bitcoin signing devices (a.k.a. hardware wallets) is now possible, thanks to BIP174 which introduces a binary file format that all signing devices can use.
 Coldcard has been based on BIP174 from day one, and uses it exclusively.

-We find it quite scary that some Bitcoin wallets trust the main microprocessor with their most valuable secrets.
-Instead, Coldcard uses a Secure Element to protect your Bitcoin.
+We find it quite scary that some signing devices trust the main microprocessor with their most valuable secrets.
+Instead, Coldcard uses two Secure Elements, from different vendors, to protect your Bitcoin.

-Specifically, the Coldcard (Mk3) uses Microchip's ATECC608A to store the critical master secret: the 24-word seed phrase for your BIP32/BIP39 wallet.
+Specifically, the Coldcard (Mk4) uses Microchip's ATECC608A and Maxim's DS28C36B, to store the critical master secret: the 24-word seed phrase for your BIP39 wallet.

-This little chip is very powerful.
+These little chips are very powerful.
 Communication is controlled by complex challenges and SHA-256 responses which prevent replay and eavesdropping.
-The secure element enforces cryptographically, that... the attacker must know the PIN to access the secrets.
+The dual secure element enforces cryptographically, that... the attacker must know the PIN to access the secrets.
 An attacker cannot brute-force combinations or replay a previous login sequence.
 This remains true even if they removed the chip from the board or fully-replaced the firmware in the main microprocessor.
-In fact, even with the secure element removed from the system, and all the secrets of the main micro fully-known, the attacker would still only get 13 tries before the secure element bricks itself.
+In fact, even with the secure element removed from the system, and all the secrets of the main micro fully-known (and all the secrets held in the second Secure Element, DS28C36B), the attacker would still only get 13 tries before the ATECC608B bricks itself.
 (Don’t worry, this counter is reset every time you login correctly.)

 To resist Evil Maids, and other sneaky people with physical access to your Coldcard, we sign our firmware with a factory key.
-During boot-up, the firmware's signature, and every byte of flash memory, will be verified and the appropriate Green/Red light set.
-Changing that light's status is actually controlled by dedicated circuitry connected directly to the Secure Element, so a rogue bit of software cannot override it.
-The circuit for the lights is exposed on the top surface of the product, and covered with clear epoxy, so any physical tampering by those maids will be visible as well.
+During boot-up, the firmware's signature, and nearly every byte of flash memory, will be verified and the appropriate Green/Red light set.
+Changing that light's status is actually controlled by dedicated circuitry connected directly to a Secure Element, so a rogue bit of software cannot override it.
+The circuit for the lights is exposed on the top surface of the product, so any physical tampering by those maids will be visible as well.

 The PIN code on Coldcard is divided into two parts, such as 1234-5678.
 You first enter 1234 and then you will be shown two words on-screen.
 Those words are unique for all PIN prefixes, and for each Coldcard ever made.
 (The secrets used to enforce that come from inside the secure element, and are unknown to the rest of the world.)